Jimbly/LD46-Sharkbait/README.md

 Ludum Dare 46 - Keep it alive
 =============================

-LD46 Entry by Jimbly - "TBD"
+LD46 Entry by Jimbly - "Sharkbait"

 * Using [Javascript libGlov/GLOV.js framework](https://github.com/Jimbly/glovjs)

 Start with: `npm start` (after running `npm i` once)

+TODO

 Key systems:
   Something non-deadly to search for and find, perhaps with a cue as to where it is?
 One per segment, not on traced route?